-- 71. To address the above issues the Panel have recommended that: - xi.
-The Homelessness Strategy Steering Group continue to support commissioners as they progress towards an evidence-based and outcome-focussed commissioning model so that the case for changes in policy and practice can be evidenced.
+- xi.
+The Homelessness Prevention Steering Group continue to support commissioners as they continue to progress towards an evidence-based and outcome-focussed commissioning model so that the case for changes in policy and practice can be evidenced. - xii.
+Children and Family Services continue to prioritise the Multi-Agency Safeguarding Hub or MASH and Early Help Team to ensure children in need are not falling though the gaps. - xiii.
+Children in Care continue to be a priority, particularly in preparing those in care to lead an independent life and that care leavers have access to suitable accommodation and maximise opportunities for employment, education and training alongside - xiv.
+Homelessness Services work with Hampshire Probation to support more prerelease planning to ensure emergency bed spaces are being used appropriately and to include looking at possibility of avoiding Friday prison releases.

-- xii.
-Children and Family Services continue to prioritise the Multi-Agency Safeguarding Hub (MASH) and Early Help Team to ensure children in need are not falling through the gaps.\ - xiii.
-Children in Care continue to be a priority, particularly in preparing those in care to lead an independent life and that care leavers have access to suitable accommodation and maximise opportunities for employment, education and training.\ - xiv.
-Homelessness Services work with National Probation Trust and the Hampshire Community Rehabilitation to support more pre-release planning to ensure emergency bed spaces are being used appropriately and to include looking at possibility of avoiding Friday prison releases. - xv.
-Commissioners of Homelessness services should consider the option of providing a 'dry' environment within the homelessness prevention model in the City to support those who want to become or stay sober.\ - xvi.
+- xv.
+Commissioners of Homelessness services should consider the option of providing a 'dry' environment within the homelessness prevention model in the City to support those who want to become or stay sober. - xvi.
 Homelessness providers and commissioners should work towards developing 'psychologically informed environments' in hostels and develop a staff training programme as appropriate.
-Partnerships between the psychological support from the University of Southampton and local housing providers are essential to achieving this.\ - xvii.
-Undertake a fundamental review of Mental Health services for the City, specifically including improving access to behaviour therapies for homeless clients and considering raising the age for transition for young people into adult services to 24 years in line with the thresholds for the Integrated Substance Misuse Service.
-Early intervention should be prioritised alongside improving access to services from primary to acute care to ultimately reduce and better manage demand.\ - xviii.
-Investigate opportunities to reduce barriers and provide incentives for Houses in Multiple Occupation (HMOs) to be used for homeless clients.\ - xix.
-Expand training on homelessness services / welfare services to community first responders and primary care services e.g. Hampshire Police, Ambulance Services, GPs and community nurses.
+Partnerships between the psychological support from the University and local housing providers are essential to achieving this. - xvii.
+Undertake a fundamental review of Mental Health services for the city, specifically including improving access to behaviour therapies for homeless clients and considering raising the age for transition for young people into adult services to 24/25 years old in line with the integrated substance misuse service.
+Early intervention should be prioritised alongside improving access to services from primary to acute care to ultimately reduce and better manage demand. - xviii.
+Investigate opportunities to reduce barriers and provide incentives for Houses in Multiple Occupation (HMOs) to be used for homeless clients - xix.
+Expand training on homelessness services / welfare services to community 1st responders and primary care services e.g. Hampshire Police, Ambulance Services, GPs and community nurses.